List of content you will read in this article:

 Even users who are less familiar with technology know the usefulness of antivirus for the electronic security of our computers.
 However, as far as a firewall's meaning is concerned, some users may be unaware of its necessity and the reasons for its existence.
 In this article, we will explain what is a firewall; we will introduce you to the concept of a firewall, its usefulness, and the basic items found on our computers.

 If you were to ask what is firewall in a computer network, that is to say, a firewall network security is a device that monitors incoming and outgoing network traffic and allows or blocks data packets based on a set of security rules.
 It is responsible for creating a barrier between your internal network and incoming traffic from external sources (like the Internet) to block malicious traffic from viruses and hackers.

 Furthermore, the simplest way to describe the firewall is to liken it to the prison guard at the entrance.

 The duties of the firewall network are as follows:

 - Controls who enters and exits the building based on certain rules.

 - Prohibits entry or exit to specific persons

-- If he or she does not know about the entry or exit rights for a particular person, he/she consults his superiors on how to do so.
+- If he or she does not know about the entry or exit rights of a particular person, he/she consults his superiors on how to do so.

-A firewall is a program, device, or set of devices that does exactly this job for our computer: it controls communication, downloading, or sending data from specific programs over a network.
+A firewall is a program, device, or set of devices that does this for our computer: it controls communication, downloading, or sending data from specific programs over a network.